First impressions count – and the box that arrives on your customer’s doorstep is their initial point of contact with your company.

 Eco-friendly internal packaging

 Then, of course, there’s the opportunity to go completely green with your packaging.
 It can be a little more expensive to do, but it’s a worthwhile investment which can save you money in the long run, guarantee you won’t damage the environment and boost your reputation with customers.
-Often less needs to be used when it comes to eco-friendly packaging (especially if you decrease box size), and options such as 100% corrugated cardboard are lightweight and strong enough to keep your products safe in transit.
+Often less is more when it comes to eco-friendly packaging (especially if you decrease box size), and options such as 100% corrugated cardboard are lightweight and strong enough to keep your products safe in transit.
 You can also use plant based adhesive packing tape and recycled shipping labels.

 The added benefits